MagpieModular/microBraids/README.md

 # microBraids
 μBraids in 8HP.

-Braids is an amazing module.
-Half the space, twice as amazing.
+Braids is an amazing module. μBraids is half the space, so twice as amazing.

 ## Requirements
 This is an advanced build.
 After you follow the basic build guide and solder in the 0603 & TSSOP components and you will have to flash two microprocessors with two different programmers...
 It is not insurmountable but if you haven't done a microprocessor based build I would recommend something simpler to start.